ibm-messaging/mqldt-c/README.md

 It consists of a Dockerfile to create the docker image, mqldt binary executable and scripts to run a set of MQLDT tests.

-The mqldt binary executable included was compiled in February 2020 on x64.
+The mqldt binary executable included was compiled in April 2022 on x64.
 Obviously this can be updated with one built from the mqldt repo [here](https://github.com/ibm-messaging/mqldt).

 This repo is built automatically and the image is available [here](https://hub.docker.com/r/stmassey/mqldt).